 In this approach, your AOS doctor will place implants in the lower and / or upper jaw, and these will attach to the dentures.
 The procedure will depend on your needs and preferences:

 - You may require bone grafting to add strength and stability to the area receiving implants.

 - In the upper arch, your doctor will place four or more implants.
 In the lower arch, you will receive two or more dental implants.

 - Patients typically choose either snap-on adapters that retain the dentures or milled bars that add stability and strength to the denture.

 The process and treatment schedule are similar to those of standard dental implants.
-You’ll return for follow-up visits to our Peoria, Galesburg, or Macomb offices, which our implant center will help you schedule.
+You’ll return for follow-up visits to our Peoria, Galesburg offices, which our implant center will help you schedule.
 Our office will also coordinate with your restorative doctor in the creation of your new dentures, which he or she will attach in your final appointment.
 As a result of the procedure, you can expect a more stable bite, better fit, and more natural-looking smile.